vaibhavamr/BCG-PowerCo-Churn/README.md

 Task 4: Findings and recommendations
 The client wants a quick update on the progress of the project.

-For task 4, develop an abstract slide synthesising all the findings from the project so far.
+For task 4, develop an abstract slide synthesising all the findings from the project so far

 A few things to think about for this abstract include: